Metis-SPECS: Decoupling Multimodal Learning via Self-distilled Preference-based Cold Start: Experiments

 \textbf{Baseline: } Our comparative analysis is grounded on two primary categories of models.
 The first category comprises open-source general VLMs, including QwenVL-2-7B \citep{Qwen2VL}, QwenVL-2.5-7B \citep{Qwen2.5-VL}, InternVL2-8B \citep{chen2024internvl}, InternVL2.5-8B \citep{chen2024internvl}, Kimi-VL-A3B \citep{kimiteam2025kimivltechnicalreport}, and DeepSeek-VL-7B \citep{lu2024deepseekvl}.
 The second category focuses on models specifically engineered for advanced reasoning tasks.
 This group includes Kimi-VL-A3B-Thinking \citep{kimiteam2025kimivltechnicalreport}, R1-Onevision \citep{yang2025r1}, VLAA-Thinking \citep{chen2025sft}, MM-Eureka-7B \citep{meng2025mmeureka}, VL-Rethinker-7B \citep{wang2025vl}, and Orsta-7B \citep{ma2025one}.

 \textbf{Implementation Details: }We utilize the open-source Multimodal Large Language Model, Qwen2.5-VL-7B \citep{Qwen2.5-VL}, as our base model.
 For the GRPO training in Stage 1 and Stage 3, we employ the MM-EUREKA \footnote{https://github.com/ModalMinds/MM-EUREKA} framework.
 The rollout and training batch sizes are both set to $128$, with $8$ rollouts generated per sample.
 The learning rate is configured to $1 \times 10^{-6}$.
 For the DPO training in Stage 2, as well as for the comparative SFT experiments, we leverage the LlamaFactory \footnote{https://github.com/hiyouga/LLaMA-Factory} framework.
 In this configuration, the training batch size is set to $64$, the learning rate is maintained at $1 \times 10^{-6}$, and the hyperparameter $\lambda$ for the hybrid loss function is set to $1$.
 The prompt used during training is shown in Appendix \ref{appendix1}.
+Some more detailed settings can be found in Appendix \ref{experimental_details}.